 International Special Student Program (ISSP)

 The U.S. Department of State has authorized Gallaudet University to operate The International Special Student Program (ISSP), a non-degree study program designed for people from outside the United States who are interested in studying at Gallaudet for up to one year.
-The ISSP is individually designed to meet the needs of each person by allowing them to take courses for credit or non-credit (audit) at both the undergraduate and graduate levels and enjoy the benefits afforded to a student in Gallaudet's undergraduate or graduate programs.
+The ISSP is individually designed to meet the needs of each person by allowing them to take courses for credit or non-credit (audit) at the undergraduate level.
 There are also great opportunities for self-directed research.
 And while ISSP is a non-degree program, college credits are earned that may be applied toward a future degree at Gallaudet or elsewhere.

 Many students from around the world with a professional interest in the education of deaf and hard of hearing people, their language, and their history and culture find the ISSP ideal for their learning needs.